noir-lang/docs/docs/nargo/01_commands.md

 ## `nargo new <package_name> [path]`

-Creates a new Noir project.
+Creates a new Noir project in a new folder called `<package_name`.

 _Arguments_

 - `<package_name>` - Name of the package
 - `[path]` - The path to save the new project

+## `nargo init`

+Creates a new Noir project in the current directory.

 ## `nargo execute [witness_name]`